Upper bound of discrepancies of divisors computing minimal log discrepancies on surfaces: Introduction

 \item[{\rm(2)}] for any $\mathbb{R}$-ideal $\mathfrak{a}$ with exponents in $I$ such that {\rm{mld}}$(0;A,\mathfrak{a})=-\infty$, there exists a prime divisor $E$ over $A$ that computes {\rm{mld}}$(0;A,\mathfrak{a})$ and such that its log discrepancy

 \end{itemize} \end{thm}

-\begin{rem} Note that we always have $e\geq \gamma$, so we can replace $e$ by $\gamma$ in the bound. \end{rem} Over a smooth surface, every exceptional divisor $E$ can be obtained by a finite sequence of blowing-ups of points and its discrepancy $k_E$ is equal to the number of necessary blowing-ups of points to obtain $E$.
-Therefore we obtain a upper bound of the number of necessary blowing-ups of points to get a divisor computing the mld on surfaces.

-The following two examples indicate that our bound is optimal.
+\begin{rem} Note that we always have $e\geq \gamma$.
+Hence the bound belongs to $O(\frac{1}{\gamma^2})$ as $\gamma\to 0$. \end{rem} \begin{rem} Over a smooth surface, every exceptional divisor $E$ can be obtained by a finite sequence of blowing-ups of points and its discrepancy $k_E$ is equal to the number of necessary blowing-ups to obtain $E$.
+Therefore we obtain a upper bound of the number of necessary blowing-ups of points to get a divisor computing the mld for smooth surfaces. \end{rem} The following two examples indicate that our bound is optimal.
 The proofs of the examples can be found in Section 5. \begin{exa} Fix a positive integer $n\geq 2$.
 Denote

 Let $I=\{e\}$.
 Then $e=\inf I$ and